ove/ove-docs/docs/SPACES_JSON.md

 # Spaces.json File

-The [`Spaces.json` file](https://github.com/ove/ove/blob/master/packages/ove-core/src/client/Spaces.json) is used to define the `spaces` of OVE and describe the arrangement of `clients` in each `space`.
-Each `client` must have its `geometry` specified as `h`, `w`, `x` and `y`, which are a combination of  its `height`, `width`, and 2D coordinates.
-More information on these terms can be found in the [Basic Concepts](BASIC_CONCEPTS.md) page.
+The [`Spaces.json` file](https://github.com/ove/ove/blob/master/packages/ove-core/src/client/Spaces.json) is used to define the `spaces` of OVE and describe the arrangement of `clients` within each `space` (these terms are explained in the [Basic Concepts](BASIC_CONCEPTS.md) page).

+Each `client` must have its `geometry` specified by four properties:

+* `h`: the height of the client in pixels
+* `w`: the width of the client in pixels
+* `x`: the x-coordinate of the top-left corner of the client (x-coordinate values begin at 0 and increase from left to right)
+* `y`: the y-coordinate of the top-left corner of the client (y-coordinate values begin at 0 increase downards)

+The order in which the `client`s are defined determines the `oveViewID` of each, and thus the URL that should be opened in each browser.

-The client's `geometry` is specified in pixels and it corresponds to the pixel dimensions of the `screen`.
-Unless a `scale` property has been set, there must a one-to-one mapping between `client` pixels and `screen` pixels.
-The optional `scale` property can be used to specify variable `client` pixel to `screen` pixel mappings.
-The `scale` property accepts either one or two values, similar to the [CSS `scale()` function](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/scale#Syntax).
+By default, OVE assumes that there is a one-to-one mapping between `client` pixels and `screen` pixels.
+The optional `scale` property can be used to specify an alternative mapping.
+It accepts either a single scaling factor, or separate scaling factors for the x and y axes, similar to the [CSS `scale()` function](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/scale#Syntax).

-By default, two spaces, `LocalFour` and `LocalNine` are configured in the [`Spaces.json` file](https://github.com/ove/ove/blob/master/packages/ove-core/src/client/Spaces.json).
-They represent arrangements of 4 and 9 `clients` in `2x2` and `3x3` matrices, respectively.
-OVE expects all `spaces` to be pre-configured before it is launched.
-Therefore, it is important to configure any other `spaces` as a part of the OVE [installation process](INSTALLATION.md).
-To add a new space having a single `client` with a 4K resolution, the following needs to be added to the [`Spaces.json` file](https://github.com/ove/ove/blob/master/packages/ove-core/src/client/Spaces.json):
+The default [`Spaces.json` file](https://github.com/ove/ove/blob/master/packages/ove-core/src/client/Spaces.json) defines two spaces (`LocalFour` and `LocalNine`), corresponding to `2x2` and `3x3` arrangements of clients.

+OVE **must be relaunched** after any changes are made to `Spaces.json`.

+## Examples

+Additional spaces can be defined by adding descriptions to the [`Spaces.json` file](https://github.com/ove/ove/blob/master/packages/ove-core/src/client/Spaces.json).

+A number of example additions are provided below.

+### Single client

+A space having a single `client` with a 4K resolution can be defined by adding:

 ```json
 "4K": [